ricokaloklo/GeneralizedSasakiNakamura.jl/docs/src/APIs.md

 ## Types
 #### BoundaryCondition
-This is an enum type that can take either one of the two values
+This is an enum type that can take either one of the four values

 | value |  |
 | :--- | :--- |